Let's Meet at CES 2025 - Booth 42256 in South Hall 3

 • Can you charge 18650 batteries with USB?

-Yes, you can charge 18650 batteries with a USB charger if it is designed for lithium-ion batteries and has the appropriate voltage and current ratings.
-However, it’s crucial to use a charger that matches the specifications of the battery to prevent damage.
+Yes, you can use a USB charger, but ensure it is designed for lithium-ion batteries and has the appropriate voltage and current settings.
+Using an incompatible charger may result in poor charging performance or even battery failure.

-• How to charge 18650 battery without charger?
+• How to charge 18650 battery without a charger?

-• How long to charge 18650 battery?
+• How long does it take to charge an 18650 battery?

-• Can i charge an 18650 battery with an AA charger?
+• Can I charge an 18650 battery with an AA charger?

 avatar